 SPRILIB: A polar and glaciological bibliographic database

-SPRILIB is produced by the Library of the Scott Polar Research Institute of the University of Cambridge together with the World Data Centre for Glaciology, Cambridge.
+SPRILIB is produced by the Library of the Scott Polar Research Institute of the University of Cambridge with contributions from the World Data Centre for Glaciology, Cambridge up to 2014.
 The database covers the literature of all subjects relating to the Arctic and Antarctic published in a wide range of languages.
 It also offers comprehensive coverage for all aspects of snow and ice throughout the world.
 In addition to records for books, chapters, conference proceedings and papers, government and other reports, SPRILIB includes records for articles identified through the regular scanning of over 1000 periodicals.

 All subjects relating to the polar regions are included, with particularly good coverage for: